imw2/Diabetes-Diagnosis-Prediction/README.md

 # Diabetes-Diagnosis-Prediction
-Prediction and Analysis of Diabetes Diagnoses using Social and Neural Networks
+Analysis of Diabetes Diagnoses different techniques such as nueral networks

 Moving forward, each week folders will be posted containing files for the work done that week.